Syariffahri/Syariffahri/README.md

 Hi!
 I'm Syarif Fahri.
 Currently work as Mobile Developer using Flutter as a Framework with 2 years experience.
-Have developed applications with HTML5, CSS3, ES6, PHP, Dart.
+Have developed applications with HTML5, CSS3, JavaScript, PHP, Dart.

 Contact me:
 fahri.ydrus@gmail.com